rherrmann/eclipse-extras/README.md

 ## Current Features

+### JUnit Status Bar
+A small contribution to the status bar shows the status of the current or most recent JUnit run.
+The progress bar is colored green or red depending on how the test results are.
+Click the button to the left of the bar to show the JUnit view.

 ### Key Binding for the JUnit View
 The key sequence <kbd>Alt+Shift+Q U</kbd> is assigned to open the JUnit view in the current perspective.